eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 (spam-filter)=
 ## Spam email filter

-Back in the day spam emails were a real problem for users.
+Back in the day spam emails were a real problem for email users.
 Today I rarely, if ever, check my spam folder because the filtering is so precise.
 Bayes theorem played a major role in removing the burden of spam from email users, and email was then widely adopted as an official form of communication across most organizations.
 The following example describes the essence of how an email spam filter operates.
 More importantly for real world problems this example shows how Bayes theorem can be used when there are multiple pieces of evidence that can be used to update your beliefs.

 > Assume that you collect a number of emails and manually categorize them as spam or normal emails.
 This is an easy task, humans tend to be very fast and accurate with this sort of classification.
 The problem is that humans quickly tire of such a monotonous activity, which is why teaching a computer to filter spam messages is so helpful.
 Within each of these collections you count how often common words appear in the messages, and compile the results below.
 >